-The Company does not invest in equity instruments of other corporations other than a 25% interest held in Zor Pharmaceuticals that holds the license of Virulizin.
+The Company does not invest in equity instruments of other corporations other than a 19% interest held in Zor Pharmaceuticals that is the licensee of Virulizin.
 The Company paid a nominal fee for this equity interest and is not exposed to any losses in excess of this nominal amount.
-However, changes in the Company's equity price could impact its ability to raise additional capital.
+Changes in the Company's equity price could impact its ability to raise additional capital.
+Share capital 5